gumonet/gumonet/README.md

-<h1 align="center">Hi 👋, I'm Angel Gutierrez Monola</h1>
+<h1 align="center">Hi 👋, I'm Angel</h1>
-<h3 align="center">I'm a AWS DevOps and Webdevelopper, I work using php, python and bash and I like use docker for my projects.
+<h3 align="center">I'm a AWS DevOps and Web Developer, I work using php, python and bash and I like use docker for my projects.
 I'm working as a wordpress developper developping and optimizing plugins and themes.
 I'm a beginner and entusiast of the WEB security.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gumonet&label=Profile%20views&color=0e75b6&style=flat" alt="gumonet" /> </p>